lunchbag/hugo-blog/content/posts/new-beginnings.md

 # So, what's next?

-One of the hardest parts with divorce is that 100% of future plans you made or envisioned for yourself and your (future) family all goes out the window.
+One of the hardest parts with divorce is that 100% of future plans you made or envisioned for yourself and your (future) family dissolve immediately.
 Suddenly, my life is an empty and open field.
 Exciting?
 Sure, maybe eventually when I'm in a different headspace.
 Terrifying?
 Definitely.
 It's got me asking fundamental and mind-bending questions, like, what do I want out of my time on this Earth?
 What should my purpose be?
 What parts of my previous life served me well and do I want to carry forward into my new life? _What the hell do I do now?!_

 Most people have at least an anchor.
 A job that keeps them in a certain place.
 Family that keeps them within a radius.
 Property or a lease in a particular city.
 Pets with environmental needs.